Praxis (process): Marxism

 Young Hegelian August Cieszkowski was one of the earliest philosophers to use the term praxis to mean "action oriented towards changing society" in his 1838 work Prolegomena zur Historiosophie (Prolegomena to a Historiosophy).
 Cieszkowski argued that while absolute truth had been achieved in the speculative philosophy of Hegel, the deep divisions and contradictions in man's consciousness could only be resolved through concrete practical activity that directly influences social life.
 Although there is no evidence that Karl Marx himself read this book, it may have had an indirect influence on his thought through the writings of his friend Moses Hess.

 Marx uses the term "praxis" to refer to the free, universal, creative and self-creative activity through which man creates and changes his historical world and himself.
 Praxis is an activity unique to man, which distinguishes him from all other beings.
 The concept appears in two of Marx's early works: the Economic and Philosophical Manuscripts of 1844 and the Theses on Feuerbach (1845).
 In the former work, Marx contrasts the free, conscious productive activity of human beings with the unconscious, compulsive production of animals.
 He also affirms the primacy of praxis over theory, claiming that theoretical contradictions can only be resolved through practical activity.
 In the latter work, revolutionary practice is a central theme:

 Marx here criticizes the materialist philosophy of Ludwig Feuerbach for envisaging objects in a contemplative way.
 Marx argues that perception is itself a component of man's practical relationship to the world.
 To understand the world does not mean considering it from the outside, judging it morally or explaining it scientifically.
 Society cannot be changed by reformers who understand its needs, only by the revolutionary praxis of the mass whose interest coincides with that of society as a whole—the proletariat.
 This will be an act of society understanding itself, in which the subject changes the object by the very fact of understanding it.

 Seemingly inspired by the Theses, the nineteenth century socialist Antonio Labriola called Marxism the "philosophy of praxis".
 This description of Marxism would appear again in Antonio Gramsci's Prison Notebooks and the writings of the members of the Frankfurt School.
-Praxis is also an important theme for Marxist thinkers such as Georg Lukacs, Karl Korsch, Karel Kosik and Henri Lefebvre, and was seen as the central concept of Marx's thought by Yugoslavia's Praxis School, which established a journal of that name in 1964.
+Praxis is also an important theme for Marxist thinkers such as Georg Lukács, Karl Korsch, Karel Kosik and Henri Lefebvre, and was seen as the central concept of Marx's thought by Yugoslavia's Praxis School, which established a journal of that name in 1964.